 In adults this condition is rare.
 When it does occur, it's usually associated with immunocompromise from: AIDs, chemotherapy, uncontrolled diabetes, or improper use of inhaled steroids.

 Most of the trillions of microscopic things that live in and on your body are inside your gut.
 They interact with your diet, your body, and the outside environment.
 Researchers are still figuring out how.

 Everyone has a gut microbiome.
 You could have a healthy microbiome or a less healthy one, and you can manipulate both with diet, antibiotics, and even stool transplants with the supervision of your doctor.

 A delicate balance of bacteria, fungi, and viruses live in your mouth all the time.
 Problems like cavities or sores can start when that balance gets thrown off.
 This can happen because of things like dry mouth, diabetes, or a weak immune system.

 A fine balance and variety of microscopic creatures live inside the vagina.
 They're thought to be the first line of defense against other microbes that could give you smelly vaginal discharge and itch.
 Lactobacilli bacteria, in particular, promote vaginal health because they help keep acid levels just right.
 This can help prevent bacterial vaginosis and yeast infections.

-The balance of creatures in your mouth and gut aren't the only ones that matter.
-Even your armpits have a microbiome that's part of the reason for the odor that comes from there.
-The mix is often dominated by "staph" bacteria that is thought to fight off other germs.
-But the mix changes drastically if you use antiperspirant.
+The balance of creatures in your mouth and gut aren’t the only ones that matter.
+Even your armpits have a microbiome that’s part of the reason for the odor that comes from there.
+The mix is often dominated by “staph” bacteria.
+But it can change drastically if you use antiperspirant.